Loadsofskeptic/new_begginings/README.md

 <h1>NEW BENIGNINGS</h1>
-<pre>This is really just the beginning of me trying out github, since i kinda need this for the industry.
+<pre>This is just the beginning of me trying out GitHub since I need this for the industry.
-Therefore I'm just exposing myself on how this works, and right now I'm looking at this <a href = "https://github.com/hackergrrl/art-of-readme">article</a> which talks about how README's are important documentation tools, mainly for modules on how it would work, and right now I find it important I guess.
+Therefore I'm just exposing myself on how this works, and right now I'm looking at this <a href = "https://github.com/hackergrrl/art-of-readme">article</a>,
+which talks about how READMEs are important documentation tools, mainly for modules on how it would work.
+Right now I find it important, I guess...
-One thing though is that I need to know how to write documentation and be knowledgeable about the navigation of github.</pre>
+One thing though is that I need to know how to write documentation and be knowledgeable about the navigation of GitHub.</pre>
 <br>Well that looks lengthy so my first steps would be:
 <table>
   <tr>
-    <td>be familiar about repositories and continuously try and do commit/ add/ push to be able to be knowledgeable about it</td>
+    <td>Be familiar with repositories and continuously try and do commit/ add/ push to gain proficiency.</td>
   </tr>

   <tr>